NIH Study Links Hair Relaxer to Higher Risk for Uterine Cancer

 If uterine fibroids grow very large, they can cause a woman's abdomen to bulge like a pregnancy and press on nearby organs, causing pelvic pressure, frequent urination, or difficulty passing bowel movements.
 In some cases, fibroids can make it difficult to get pregnant or cause problems during pregnancy or childbirth.

 How Common are Fibroids?

 According to the Office on Women’s Health, up to 80% of women develop uterine fibroids at some point during their life.
-Some women suffer intensely with uterine fibroid pain and excessive bleeding, while others don’t even know they have the growths.
+Some women suffer intensely from uterine fibroid pain and excessive bleeding, while others don’t even know they have the growth.